Columbus Crew SC Technical Staff

 In his jack-of-all-trades role at the club’s Training Center at Obetz, Meadors has been given the title “Captain Ron” amongst players and staff alike.

-Head Athletic Trainer Craig Devine is in his seventh overall season with the Black & Gold after re-joining the Crew under Sporting Director and Head Coach Gregg Berhalter on January 23, 2014.
+Head Athletic Trainer Craig Devine is in his seventh overall season with the Black & Gold after re-joining Crew SC under Sporting Director and Head Coach Gregg Berhalter on January 23, 2014.

-Devine, PT, ATC, returned to the Crew as Head Athletic Trainer after serving as a physical therapist and Head Athletic Trainer for six seasons with the Black & Gold from 2000-2005.
-Prior to re-joining the Crew, Devine worked as the Coordinator of Sports Medicine for Elevate Sports Medicine at Memorial Hospital Union County in Marysville, Ohio.
+Devine, PT, ATC, returned to Crew SC as Head Athletic Trainer after serving as a physical therapist and Head Athletic Trainer for six seasons with the Black & Gold from 2000-2005.
+Prior to re-joining Crew SC, Devine worked as the Coordinator of Sports Medicine for Elevate Sports Medicine at Memorial Hospital Union County in Marysville, Ohio.
 With more than 27 years of experience, Devine also served as the Coordinator of Sports Medicine at Riverview Center for Orthopedic Rehabilitation from 1996-2001.

 Throughout his career, Devine’s has held several additional positions across the sports landscape.
 He served as the Head Athletic Trainer for the Columbus Landsharks in the club’s inaugural 2000-2001 National Lacrosse League campaign and worked at the high school level with Bishop Watterson and Bexley from 1996-2000.
 Devine worked as a physical therapist for the U.S. Olympic Figure Skating Team, interned at the U.S. Olympic Training Center and has served as a soccer coach for Jonathan Adler High School’s Girls’ Soccer Program, a club coach for Elite FC and most recently at Fairbanks High School.
 He holds a Bachelor of Science degree in Physical Therapy and an Associate degree in Athletic Training from the University of Lowell in Massachusetts.